42-AI/bootcamp_machine-learning/day04/ex09/ex09_interlude.md

 It is time to use proper terminology.
 When we apply L2 regularization on linear regression model, the new model is called a **Ridge Regression**.
 Bessides that brad new name, a Ridge regression is nothing more than that: a linear regression regularized with L2.

+We suggest you to watch this nice explanation [very nice explanation of Ridge Regularization](https://www.youtube.com/watch?v=Q81RR3yKn30).
+By the way, this channel **StatQuest** is very good to understand the gist of a lot of machine learning concepts.
+You will not waste your time watching its statistics and machine learning playlists!